Meet the team behind INDEX: Design to Improve Life®

 Currently, he is looking into the future’s horizon, analyzing how the designs in our pipeline work together, identifying design trends and the drivers of change behind them.
 With his education as a Systems Analyst and Engineering, a long background as a Developer and a deep love for technology and design, he ensures a professional handling of the organization’s window to the world and a constant scouting for new technology and trends.Read more

 Originally from Argentina, Mariano has recently been working in different IT projects for Latin America, Denmark and the United States.
-He is also one of the responsible volunteers for the Roskilde Festival IT group.
+He has been a volunteer at Roksilde Festival since 2009.

 Mariano enjoys sailing, writing, and playing video games whenever there is time for it.